medialab/minet/docs/cli.md

                                 using -i/--input.

 Optional Arguments:
+  -c, --collapse                Use this flag to only emit one line per video,
+                                with the subtitle lines joined together in a single cell.
+Note that this means losing start & duration information of the subtitles.
   --lang LANG                   Language (ISO code like "en") of captions to
                                 retrieve.
 You can specify several languages by preferred order separated by commas.
 Defaults to